DHager/docker-php-library-demo/phpstorm/readme.md

     Process finished with exit code 0

 If you want to debug or do code-coverage, there are a additional buttons to the right of the "Play" button.

+## Other tools

+### PHP Mess Detector (phpmd) inspections

+Not yet available with this project, because PHPStorm 2016.3.3 will not mount volumes for the Docker container when running the inspection, so the `vendor/` folder is unavailable.

+As a workaround, you may need to "bake in" a separate installation of `phpmd` into the Docker image.

+### PHP Code Sniffer (phpcs) inspections

+Not yet available with this project, because PHPStorm 2016.3.3 will not mount volumes for the Docker container when running the inspection, so the `vendor/` folder is unavailable.

+As a workaround, you may need to "bake in" a separate installation of `phpcs` into the Docker image.